bklogic/ServiceBuilder/README.md

 # Service Builder

-The development tool for data access services, including query, SQL (command) and CRUD (repository) services for accessing relational database.
+The development tool for data access services.

 With data access service, you have:
-- The simplicity to build your data access layer with SQL and JSON only, completely avoiding the object-relational impedance mismatch problem.
+- The simplicity of building your entire data access layer with SQL and JSON only, avoiding the object-relational impedance mismatch problem completely.
-- The flexibility to query objects of any shapes as your application needs from relational database, just like you do from document database.
+- The flexibility of querying objects of any shapes as your application needs from relational database, just like you do from document database.

 >For more information about data access services, visit [data access service concepts](https://www.backlogic.net/docs/concepts/).